 Figure 1 - MVC plus 3 Tier Architecture

+The key to successful software development is the ability to spot these recurring templates and patterns, then to provide them with as much pre-written and reusable code as possible.
+This is the basis on which I developed my series of development frameworks.
 As far back as 1985 I built my first development framework in COBOL to provide as much domain-agnostic and sharable code as possible.
 In the 1990s I rewrote this in the UNIFACE language, and in 2003 I rewrote it again specifically for PHP.
 With each rewrite the additional capabilities of each new language allowed me to build additional features into my development framework and also to provide more reusable components as well as shorter development times.
 My latest PHP framework allows me to generate working user transactions which automatically contain all the necessary domain-agnostic code.
 The developer can then add in the necessary domain-specific code without having to touch the standard code which is provided by the framework.
 This is an easy job as the abstract table class, from which every concrete table class inherits, contains a series of hook methods specifically for this purpose.

 In the introduction I identified the various components which are supposedly "required" when implementing DDD, but I have found a use for only some of them: